 The one exception is when religious people argue that we all "belong" to god(s), and we therefore must submit ourselves to whatever happens to us through said power(s).
 People are free to believe this, but because we live in a secular nation, they cannot cement it in law.
 I don't believe in any gods, and cannot be forced to act like I belong to a deity that doesn't exist.
 So while people may argue over the morality of abortion because they "belong" to a god, that argument cannot and should not impose on my life in any legal manifestation.

 In short, claiming that women simply shouldn't have bodily autonomy because of biology or shared bodily ownership is blatantly sexist and antithetical to freedom and equality under the law.
 Women should not have to give up personal rights simply because, through biology, we have the capacity to become pregnant.
 Either we recognize the rights of women as individuals, or we don't -- and to limit a woman's right to bodily autonomy suggests that we don't.
-And I would question anyone's loyalty to "freedom" if they think biological slavery is acceptable to half the population.
+And I would question anyone's loyalty to "freedom" if they think biological slavery is acceptable for half the population.

 14) I have never heard anything so selfish in my entire life.